-If knowing that someone is afflicted with Friggatriskaidekaphobia makes you skeptical, dear reader, you've picked the right day to feel this way for October thirteenth, which is today, happens to be International Skeptics Day, which is also celebrated on January the thirteenth.
+If knowing that someone is afflicted with Friggatriskaidekaphobia makes you skeptical, dear reader, you've picked the right day to feel this way for October thirteenth, which is today, happens to be International Skeptics Day!
+It is also celebrated on January the thirteenth.

 According to cute-calendar.com; this unofficial holiday "celebrates true facts and the exposal of wrong ones by being skeptic and asking the right questions."

 "Being skeptic does not exactly mean to not believing anything but to always keep in mind that things could also be different than the way they seem.
 Scrutinizing things instead of always accepting them can lead to brand-new insights."